 – The first smartphones are launched, and with the advent of the smartphones come new mobile-compliant trading platforms.
 For the first time, traders can trade forex on mobile devices.

-– The global financial crisis rocks the forex market and causes central banks to cut interest rates in a coordinated fashion.
+– The global financial crisis of 2008 rocks the financial markets and causes central banks to cut interest rates in a coordinated fashion.
 Several central banks launch coordinated quantitative easing programs to boost confidence in their various economies as well as the financial markets.

 – The Dodd-Frank Act is passed, and the Commodities and Futures Trading Commission (CFTC) sets new leverage requirements for retail forex trading in a bid to lock out “unsophisticated investors”.
 This is meant to stop retail traders without much investing knowledge from participating in risky markets.